SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploadmo.jpg][12]

-Option 1 &#8211; Is probably best if you want to dedicate an entire hard disk to Arch ( in my case, since I&#8217;m using a VM anyway).
-In the context of this guide, this isn&#8217;t the best option
+Option 1 &#8211; Is probably best if you want to dedicate an entire hard disk to Arch ( in my case, since I'm using a VM anyway).
+In the context of this guide, this isn't the best option

 Option 3- Puts you in the nitty-gritty of partitioning.
 Lets not get into here either.

-We&#8217;ll jump into Option 2- Manually Partition Hard Disks.
+We'll jump into Option 2- Manually Partition Hard Disks.
 Selecting that will launch cfdisk &#8211; and it should show you available hard disks:

 ![uploadt.jpg][13]